 We have listed several attractions along this route, but this is just a taste of what you’re about to see – sometimes the best stops are the ones you don’t plan.
 Just make sure you share your insider knowledge with future Escapees upon your return.

-Let’s start our National Parks Tour itinerary at the Los Angeles Escape Depot and head east.
+Take your time over the weeks to take in all the sights from a campervan perfectly built to tour national parks.
+Let’s start our National Parks Tour itinerary at our Los Angeles Campervan Rental Depot and head east.

 Distance: 3,400+ miles (5,472+ km)

 Less than 2 hours east of LA, this is a favorite stopover point for Escapees looking to put the madness and traffic of Southern California well behind them.
 Upon entering the 1250 sq mile park, your campervan will be dwarfed by the massive, oddly sculpted rocks that surround you.
 Whether it’s bouldering, grabbing a hike, watching the Milky Way spin above your head every night or just having a few cold ones in front of a roaring fire, nobody ever regrets their time in Joshua.

 Jumbo Rocks Campground — All sites are first-come-first-serve.